niaid/SIGNAL/README.md

 # Or for production version
 TO BE ADDED HERE!!!
 ```

 After this, you should see a TRIAGE directory which contains all required files and data to run TRIAGE on your local machine.

 ## Running TRIAGE

-To run TRIAGE on your local machine, start RStudio, open 'app.R' file in your TRIAGE directory, and then click 'Run App' button.
+To run TRIAGE on your local machine, start RStudio first, open 'app.R' file in RStudio from your TRIAGE directory, and then click 'Run App' button to start TRIAGE.
 You should see TRIAGE running in your default web browser.

-## Running Tests
+### Running Tests

 A sample input file (`TRIAGEinput_HuTNF_CSAfdr_5percCO.csv`) can be used to test TRIAGE.
-The sample is a part of TRIAGE package and can be found at:
+The sample file is a part of TRIAGE package and can be found in the TRIAGE directory:

 ```
 # Sample input file